AyushLodha71/AyushLodha71/README.md

 [![Followers](https://img.shields.io/github/followers/AyushLodha71?label=Followers&style=flat-square)](https://github.com/AyushLodha71)

 ## About
-👋 Heyo, I'm Ayush Lodha.
+👋 Hello, I'm Ayush Lodha.
 I'm a student at the University of Waterloo, pursuing a degree in Honors Math.
 I'm passionate about the intersection of mathematics and technology, with a strong focus on cybersecurity and artificial intelligence.

 - 📍 Location: Waterloo, ON, Canada
 - 🎓 Education: University of Waterloo (Honors Math)